Astrophotography Without Tracking – Easy

 The 500 Rule

 If you plan to do astrophotography without tracking, you need to know how long you can make your exposures to avoid any star trails.
-The formula to do this is called the 500 rule.
+The formula to do this is called the 500 rule3.

 Simply divide 500 by your focal length, and this will tell you how many seconds you can expose without star trails in your image.
+Therefore, the longer the focal length of the lens, the shorter the exposure time becomes without a star tracker.
+The opposite is also true.

 To be on the safe side, the third column in the above table would ensure that your stars are sharp and round with no trailing.